-Before concluding a distance contract, the operator makes the text of these general terms and conditions available to the consumer.
-If it is not possible to make the general terms and conditions available in advance, the operator shall, before concluding the distance contract, indicate that the consumer may consult the general terms and conditions and that on request, these shall be sent free of charge to the consumer as quickly as possible.
-The text of these general terms and conditions may also be supplied to the consumer electronically, in such a way that the consumer can easily store it on a sustainable data storage medium.
-If this is not possible, before concluding the distance contract it will be specified where the general terms and conditions can be viewed electronically and that they will be delivered upon request from the consumer, either via electronic means or otherwise;
+Before concluding a distance contract, the operator provides the text of these general terms and conditions to the consumer.
+If it is impossible to provide the general terms and conditions in advance, the operator must indicate before concluding the distance contract that the consumer may consult the general terms and conditions and that these will be sent free of charge to the consumer as quickly as possible on request.
+The text of these general terms and conditions may also be provided to the consumer electronically, so that the consumer can easily store it on a durable data-storage medium.
+If this is not possible, before concluding the distance contract, the operator must specify where the general terms and conditions can be viewed electronically and confirm they will be delivered at the consumer’s request, electronically or otherwise.

-If, in addition to these general terms and conditions certain product or service conditions apply, the second paragraph shall apply accordingly, and in the event of contradictory (general) conditions, the consumer may always appeal to the applicable provision most favourable to him/her.
+If certain product or service conditions apply in addition to these general terms and conditions, the second paragraph will apply by analogy.
+If there is any contradiction with the general conditions, the consumer may always appeal to the applicable provision most favourable to them.

-The contract becomes valid the moment the consumer accepts the offer and meets the terms and conditions, with due regard for the stipulations in paragraph 6 of this article.
+The contract becomes valid once the consumer accepts the offer and meets the conditions, subject to paragraph 6 of this article.

-If the consumer accepts the offer via electronic means, the operator shall immediately confirm the receipt of the acceptance of the offer via electronic means.
-Up to the moment the receipt of said acceptance has not been confirmed by the operator, the consumer may repudiate the contract.
+If the consumer accepts the offer electronically, the operator will immediately acknowledge receipt of the acceptance of the offer electronically.
+The consumer may decide not to proceed with the contract any time until the operator acknowledges receipt of the acceptance.

-If the consumer has accepted the offer via electronic means, the operator must take appropriate technical and organisational security measures for the electronic data transfer.
-The operator shall take appropriate security measures into account if the consumer is given the option to pay electronically.
-In this context, the operator shall ensure a secure web environment.
+If the consumer has accepted the offer electronically, the operator must adopt appropriate technical and organisational security measures for the electronic data transfer.
+The operator must adopt appropriate security measures if the consumer has been given the option to pay electronically.
+In this context, the operator must ensure a secure web environment.

-The operator shall send the following information along with the product or service, in writing or in such a way that it can be stored on a sustainable data storage medium by the consumer in an accessible manner:
+The operator must send the following information along with the product or service, in writing or so that it can be stored on a sustainable data storage medium by the consumer in an accessible manner:

-- The visiting address of the business establishment of the operator where the consumer may go with any complaints;
+- the physical address of the operator’s business establishment where the consumer may go with any complaints;

-- the conditions for termination of the contract if the contract has a duration of more than one year or is indefinite;
+- the conditions for terminating the contract if its term is longer than one year or is indefinite;

-- the information as stated in article 5, paragraph 3, unless the operator already provided the consumer with this information before the execution of the contract;
+- the information as stated in Article 5, paragraph 3, unless the operator has already provided the consumer with this information before concluding the contract;

-- the information corresponding to guarantees for consumer goods and after-sales services;
+- the information corresponding to guarantees for consumer goods and after-sales service;

-- the conditions under which, and the manner in which the consumer may avail of the right of withdrawal, or a clear notification with regards the exclusion from the right of withdrawal.
+- the conditions under which, and the manner in which, the consumer may use the right of withdrawal, or clear notification on exclusion from the right of withdrawal.

-The operator may (within the limits of the law, obviously) gather information about the ability of the consumer to fulfill his commitments, as well as all facts and factors relevant to a distance contract.
-If the operator, acting on the results of this investigation, has sound reasons not to enter into the agreement, he is lawfully entitled to refuse an order or request, or to include special terms for its execution.
+The operator may gather information within the limits of the law about the consumer’s ability to fulfil their commitments, as well as all facts and factors relevant to a distance contract.
+If the operator, acting on the results of this investigation, has sound reasons not to enter into the contract, it is lawfully entitled to refuse an order or request, or to include special terms for its performance.

-The operator shall explicitly state if an offer is of limited duration, or if certain conditions apply.
+The operator must explicitly state whether an offer is of limited duration, or if certain conditions apply.

-The offer contains a complete, accurate and detailed description of the products and/or services provided, so that the consumer is able to judge the product/service adequately.
-If pictures are used with the offer, they are to be real pictures of the products and/or services provided.
-Obvious mistakes or errors in the offer, for which it may be immediately clear to the consumer as mistakes or errors, are not binding for the operator.
+The offer must contain a complete, accurate and detailed description of the products and/or services provided, so that the consumer is able to judge the product/service adequately.
+If pictures are used with the offer, they must be real pictures of the products and/or services provided.
+Obvious mistakes or errors in the offer, which may be immediately clear to the consumer are mistakes or errors, are not binding on the operator.

 - the price including taxes;